12 Unforgettable Things To Do In Staunton, Virginia - Karta.com

 The performances are electrifying, relying entirely on the actors and audience interaction to tell the story.
 My first visit was a production of Hamlet, and I was captivated by the energy and connection between the performers and the crowd.
 It’s a must-visit for theater lovers or anyone seeking a unique cultural experience.

-5. Shop Local at the Staunton Farmers’ Market
+5. Staunton Farmers’ Market

 Discover the local flavor of Staunton at the Staunton Farmers’ Market, held on Saturdays from April through November in the historic Wharf area.
 This vibrant market features a wide array of vendors offering fresh produce, handmade goods, and artisanal crafts.
 From organic vegetables to local honey and handmade soaps, there’s something for everyone.